Social Security Benefits for Children of Disabled Parents

 • stepchild

-• stepgrandchild (if you have adopted the child and there is no living parent).
+• stepgrandchild (if you have adopted the child or the parent is disabled or deceased).

-Age.
-Your child can receive dependents benefits if the child is:
+Your child can receive dependent benefits if the child is:

 • unmarried